Magnetic versus nonmagnetic polymorphs of RuBr$_3$ under pressure

 In summary, we have studied pressure evolution of the different RuBr$_3$ polymorphs and revealed magnetism collapse of the honeycomb $\alpha$-polymorph, the structural sibling of the renowned $\alpha$-RuCl$_3$.
 Our data suggest that the pressure-induced transformation from the chain structure into the honeycomb structure takes place between the two paramagnetic phases that both contain the Ru--Ru dimers.
 These dimers disappear upon release of pressure, giving way to the magnetic $\alpha$-polymorph, which is metastable.
 The pressure window of this magnetic $\alpha$-RuBr$_3$ is somewhat larger than in the chloride, but it does not exceed that of the Kitaev iridates.
 Hydrostatic pressure tunes $\alpha$-RuBr$_3$ away from the Kitaev limit, so that expansion rather than contraction of the structure would be necessary in order to enhance Kitaev interactions in this material.

 Experimental and computational data associated with this manuscript are available from Refs.~\cite{esrf,zenodo}.

 \acknowledgments We acknowledge ESRF for providing beamtime for this project and Anton Jesche for his technical and conceptual support.
+AT thanks Ioannis Rousochatzakis for fruitful discussions.
 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- TRR 360 -- 492547816 (subproject B1).
 B.S. and P.K.M. acknowledge the financial support of Alexander von Humboldt Foundation

 \begin{widetext}

 \end{widetext}